Troubleshooting

 If the output of the command includes unhealthy pro custodibus api

-, there is a problem with the Pro Custodibus servers; email support@procustodibus.com for details.
+, then there is a problem with the Pro Custodibus servers; email support@procustodibus.com for details.

 Cannot access host record